Murder of Michelle Martinko: Initial investigation

 Police had few leads and appealed to the public for tips.
 A police spokesman estimated that in the week after Martinko's murder, more than 200 people responded to the detectives' appeals in the news for information concerning the case.
-Police interviewed numerous people, and several were cleared of suspicion through use of a polygraph.
+Police interviewed numerous people, and several were cleared of suspicion through the use of a polygraph.
 A juvenile found carrying a knife was interviewed and ruled out in her murder, as was a shopping center employee who had told police that he enjoyed following women and ogling store mannequins.
 Rumors began to circulate about the crime.
 Some thought that Martinko had received harassing phone calls before her death, but police stated that they did not think so.
 Another rumor emerged that a second stabbing had happened in the following days and that police were keeping it secret, which police denied.

 For some time, a prime suspect in Martinko's murder was a man who had, the month before, broken into a Cedar Rapids home, raped a woman at knifepoint, and threatened to kill her children.
 He was never charged with the Martinko murder, he denied the accusations, and DNA evidence, found later, did not match his DNA.
 In 2012, while serving a life sentence for an unrelated attack, the man died in prison from colon cancer.